 The complaint will be reviewed by a panel of no less than three individuals.
-TCES will ensure that where there is a panel hearing of a complaint, the panel will include a sitting governor, and at least one person independent of the management and running of the school/service subject to the complaint.
+CiC will ensure that where there is a panel hearing of a complaint, the panel will include a sitting governor, and an independent Local Authority (LA) representative.
 The complainant will be invited to attend and be accompanied at a panel hearing if they wish.